yPerrot/MultipleLinksOpener/README.md

 <h1 align="center">Welcome to "Multiple Links Opener" source code 👋</h1>

-This is a Browser Extention to open multiple URLs in a single click.
+__Multiple Links Opener__ is a browser extension to open multiple URLs in a single click.

 Get it for [Chrome]() or [Firefox]()

 ## Features 🛠

-The extension allows you to open multiple URLs in separated tabs, at the same time.
+This extension allows you to open multiple URLs in separated tabs, in a single click.
-Each line of text will be considered as a link and will be loaded in a new tab.
-Empty Lines and the one starting with # or // will not be skipped, to organise your list of links.
+To do so, past all your links in the textarea, and click on 'Open' to open all the links.
+You can also past plain text and the extension will extract the links from it.
+This alow you to past your notes or some documents to open the multiple links without difficulties.
-You can decide to load all the sites at once, or one by one when selecting the tabs.
+You also can decide to load all the sites at once, or one by one when selecting the tabs, thank to a dedicated button.

 ## TODOs 📋

- - Add "Load all tabs" faeture in Chrome
+ - Add "Load all tabs" feature in Chrome
+ - Handle links without protocol, subdomain and paths (ex: google.com)
  - ...

-## License 📃
+## Licence 📃

 [MIT](https://choosealicense.com/licenses/mit/)